-Relugolix is a gonadotropin-releasing hormone (GnRH) receptor antagonist being developed and tested by Myovant Sciences.
-An oral once-daily drug, it is intended to treat endometriosis, as well as for uterine fibroids and hormone-sensitive prostate cancer (HSPC).
+Relugolix (also known as Relumina, TAK-385, or RVT-601) is a gonadotropin-releasing hormone (GnRH) receptor antagonist being developed and tested by Myovant Sciences.
+This oral once-daily medicine is intended to treat endometriosis, as well as uterine fibroids and hormone-sensitive prostate cancer.

-By inhibiting GnRH receptors in the anterior pituitary gland, the major organ of the hormonal system in the brain, relugolix rapidly reduces circulating gonadotropins (so-called because they stimulate the gonads, or testes and ovaries) — with the two main gonadotropins being luteinizing hormone (LH), and follicle-stimulating hormone (FSH).
-Such inhibition leads to the suppression of estrogen in women and testosterone in men.
-The drug has been seen to improve the symptoms of uterine fibroids and endometriosis in women, and decreases prostate-specific antigen (PSA) levels in men with advanced prostate cancer.
+By inhibiting GnRH receptors in the anterior pituitary gland, which is the major organ of the hormonal system in the brain, relugolix rapidly reduces circulating gonadotropins.
+The two main gonadotropins (so-called because they stimulate the gonads — testes and ovaries) are luteinizing hormone and follicle-stimulating hormone.
+The inhibition of these gonadotropins leads to the suppression of the production of estrogen in women and testosterone in men.

-In a research article published in the European Journal of Pharmacology in 2014, researchers reported that Relugolix may prove to be a useful therapy for hormone-dependent diseases like endometriosis, uterine fibroids, and prostate cancer.
+In an article published in the European Journal of Pharmacology in 2014, researchers reported that relugolix may prove to be a useful therapy for hormone-dependent diseases such as endometriosis, uterine fibroids, and prostate cancer.

-In a double-blind, placebo-controlled Phase 2 clinical trial in 487 patients with endometriosis (NCT01458301), women who received Relugolix experienced statistically significant reductions in non-menstrual and menstrual pelvic pain.
-The multicenter study evaluated the safety of Relugolix at three doses (10 mg, 20 mg, and 40 mg) administered orally once daily for 12 weeks.
-Efficacy was exploratory and was assessed using leuprorelin as a drug comparator.
-The primary endpoint was the reduction of pelvic pain as measured by the Visual Analogue Scale.
+In a double-blind, placebo-controlled Phase 2 clinical trial (NCT01458301) in 487 patients with endometriosis, women who received relugolix experienced statistically significant reductions in non-menstrual and menstrual pelvic pain.
+The multicenter study evaluated the safety of relugolix at three doses (10 mg, 20 mg, and 40 mg) administered orally once daily for 12 weeks.
+Efficacy was exploratory and assessed using leuprorelin as a comparator.
+The primary endpoint was the reduction of pelvic pain as measured by the visual analog scale.

-An extension study (NCT01452685) looked at the long-term safety and efficacy of Relugolix, again at three doses (10 mg, 20 mg, and 40 mg) administered orally each day for 24 weeks in 397 women with endometriosis-associated pain who had participated in the preceding 12-week study.
-Its primary endpoint was safety, including assessment of change in bone mineral density using dual energy X-ray absorptiometry.
-Results showed that treatment with Relugolix for 24 weeks was generally well tolerated and demonstrated pelvic pain reduction similar to leuprorelin.
-Relugolix also demonstrated similar benefits to injectable leuprorelin in this Phase 2 study.
+An extension study (NCT01452685) looked at the long-term safety and efficacy of relugolix, again at three doses (10 mg, 20 mg, and 40 mg) administered by mouth each day for 24 weeks in 397 women with endometriosis-associated pain who had participated in the preceding 12-week study.
+The primary endpoint of the extension study was safety, including an assessment of change in bone mineral density using dual-energy X-ray absorptiometry.
+Results showed that treatment with relugolix for 24 weeks was generally well-tolerated, and it reduced pelvic pain and demonstrated benefits similar to leuprorelin.

-The 12-week findings from the Phase 2 trial were presented at the 13th World Congress on Endometriosis (WCE), in Vancouver, Canada, while the 24-week data from the extension study were presented at the 19th European Congress of Endocrinology (ECE), in Lisbon, Portugal.
+In 2017, the 12-week findings from the Phase 2 trial were presented at the 13th World Congress on Endometriosis while the 24-week data from the extension study were presented at the 19th European Congress of Endocrinology.

-The drug was also evaluated in a double-blind, placebo-controlled Phase 2 clinical trial in 216 women with uterine fibroids (NCT01452659), with results showing that the treatment led to a reduction in menorrhagia, or heavy menstrual bleeding.
+Relugolix was also evaluated in a double-blind, placebo-controlled Phase 2 clinical trial (NCT01452659) in 216 women with uterine fibroids, with results showing that the treatment led to a reduction in menorrhagia, or heavy menstrual bleeding.